Stomach ulcer

 When to seek medical advice

-Visit your GP if you experience persistent symptoms of a stomach ulcer.
+Visit a GP if you experience persistent symptoms of a stomach ulcer.

 Who can get it

-Stomach ulcers are usually caused by either Helicobacter pylori (H. pylori bacteria) or non-steroidal anti-inflammatory drugs (NSAIDs).
+Stomach ulcers are usually caused by an infection of Helicobacter pylori (H. pylori) bacteria, or from taking anti-inflammatory medicines (NSAIDs), such as ibuprofen and aspirin.

 These can break down the stomach's defence against the acid it produces to digest food, allowing the stomach lining to become damaged and an ulcer to form.